WASdev/sample.fasttransfer/README.md

 This sample introduces a new feature that solves the aforementioned problems.
 It allows for a single MBean call that quickly and efficiently distributes files to a list of hosts using the BitTorrent protocol.
 Speed increases greatly because all machines are sending files to each other, instead of one machine sending at a time.
 See more on BitTorrent [here](https://en.wikipedia.org/wiki/BitTorrent)

+You can build from source using the "Building with Maven" instructions below, or you can use the [prebuilt jars](docs/Prebuilt.md).
+The other steps below apply equally to pre-built or self-build jars.

 * [Building with Maven](docs/Building.md)
 * [Getting WAS Liberty](docs/Liberty.md)
 * [Setting Up a Collective](docs/Collective.md)